dsparrowm/blockfundz/INTEREST_SYSTEM_DOCUMENTATION.md

 # Interest Calculation System

 ## Overview
-The BlockFundz platform now automatically calculates and credits interest to users' accounts every 24 hours based on their active investment subscriptions.
+The NexGen platform now automatically calculates and credits interest to users' accounts every 24 hours based on their active investment subscriptions.

 ## How It Works